 This Bee Well DIY mask also features this month’s favorite oatmeal ingredient!

-It happens to also boasts some of our other favorite ingredients including oils and pink clay.
-This treatment is perfect for the winter-time when dry air can throw your skin into a tizzy.
+It happens to also boast some of our other favorite ingredients including oils and pink clay.
+This treatment is perfect for the wintertime when dry air can throw your skin into a tizzy.
 We personally notice when the weather shifts in any direction, just like that, so does our skin.
 This mask helps.

 Bee Well DIY Face Mask

-If a DIY oat skin care regimen with our oats recipes is not your speed, we have products ready to go just for you.
+If a DIY oat skincare regimen with our oats recipes is not your speed, we have Bee Inspired Mask products ready to go just for you.

 Our Calming Mask is made with oat powder, clays, and lavender buds to calm redness and irritations on the skin and body.
 Mix with Honey Body Scrub for an incredibly moisturizing, enzyme-rich treatment.